-During this rotation, the student will be able to expand their knowledge with respect to radiographic procedures, anatomy and physiology of organ systems and pathologic processes as shown on the diagnostic radiology studies.
-The student will expand their knowledge in selecting procedures most appropriate in the diagnoses of their patients.
+During this rotation, the student expands their knowledge with respect to radiographic procedures, anatomy and physiology of organ systems and pathologic processes as shown on diagnostic radiology studies.
+The student will expand their ability to select procedures most appropriate in the diagnoses of their patients.